Driving with Low Vision

 This is due to lack of contrast sensitivity - which means that if there is a dark object with a light background such as bold, black letters on a white page the words stand out on the stark contrast - but if the contrast is not there such as light letters on a darker background - it is now much more difficult to distinguish the letters or words because of the lack of contrast.

 When you drive at night that contrast element is greatly reduced and it becomes much harder to see any dark colored car or person wearing dark clothes.
-Driving during a bright, sunny day will be the safest option for you.
+Driving during a bright, sunny day is a safer option for those still driving.

 Your eye care expert may refer you to a specialist who can go on a drive with you to see if macular degeneration has affected your driving.